-To do this, you can ask the Hospital Managers to let you leave.
+Yes.
+You can ask the Hospital Managers to let you leave hospital.
 You can do this at any time.
 The Hospital Managers are a special committee of people set up within the hospital to decide whether people should be kept in hospital.
-They may want to talk to you before deciding whether to let you leave.
-You can write to the Hospital Managers at your local Mental Health Act Office at either:
+The Hospital Managers may want to talk to you before deciding whether to let you leave.

+If you want to do this, you can write to the Hospital Managers at your local Mental Health Act Office at either:

-Mental Health Act Office Mental Health Act Office
+Mental Health Act Office St Nicholas Hospital Jubilee Road Mental Health Act Office Carleton Clinic Cumwhinton Drive

-St Nicholas Hospital Carleton Clinic

-Jubilee Road Cumwhinton Drive

 Gosforth Carlisle

 Newcastle upon Tyne Cumbria

 NE3 3XT CA1 3SX